selegra/library_diy/README.md

 ```

-[Running the batch button creator](Running-the-script) will create a new directory `some buttons`, in which two button images will be created as shown
+[Running the batch button creator](Running-the-script) will create a new directory `some buttons`, in which two button images (.svg and .png) will be created as shown

 ![](img/specific_article.png)
 ![](img/journals_by_subj.png)